 Is my ticket from another province valid in BC?

 No, tickets from other provinces are not valid in BC.

 - TCPs who complete their course are issued a temporary card that is valid for 3 months.
 TCPs can expect their new card to arrive in the mail 8-10 weeks after finishing the course.
 If you have not received your new card within 3 months, there is likely an issue with your mailing address.
 Please call our office and confirm the information on your profile.

 Is there a minimum age to take the TCP training?

 No, there is no age limit to take the training.

 I am looking for an instructor to teach my class…

-Visit our TCP instructor page for a list of qualified traffic control instructors by region.
+Visit our TCP instructor page for a list of traffic control instructors by region.

 I am interested in becoming a Traffic Control Instructor:

 Applications are for NEW TCP instructors is now closed.
-Please refer to the TCP Instructor Qualifications document (click here).
+Please refer to the TCP Instructor Requirements document (click here).